deobald/notes/VfoH airplane.md

 # Hacking is Social

 “social” in the sense of sharing, not social media, social networks, or revelry. cooperation.
 MIT was social but the activity very solitary.
 Cooking clubs or book clubs are social even if the practice of cooking or reading tends to be a private activity.

+# Vipassana is A-political

+- not ESR “hacker”
+- hacking is a-political
+- meditators are asked not to mix politics and meditation

 # DsU: exercise